ELmounikor/42-So_long-random-map-generator/README.md

 This tool builds rectangular random valid maps that is customizable to everyone's use!

-[UPDATE] : This current version was built by Mohamed yahdih Souiyeh using c++ which checks if there is a valid path for the player to win (please show him some support)
+[ UPDATE ]: This current version was built by [@mohamed-souiyeh](https://github.com/mohamed-souiyeh) using C++ which checks if there is a valid path for the player to win (please show him some support)

 ## How to use